Jail and Inmate Search in Kentucky

 |Unknown or not reported:||0|

-The Kentucky Department of Corrections is responsible for 84 jails across 120 counties along with 12 prisons.
+The state Department of Corrections is responsible for 84 jails across 120 counties along with 12 prisons.
 Currently, they house 11,303 people in jail and 12,745 in prison.
 The state operates on an annual budget of $287 million with a staff of 3,149.
-Along with those in jail and prison the Kentucky community corrections system manages another 48,457 people on probation and 15,383 inmates who are on parole.
-It costs Kentucky $14,603 to care for each inmate per year.
-Based on one hundred thousand residents, Kentucky has a property crime rate of 2,190, a violent crime rate of 232 and an incarceration rate of 518.
+Along with those in jail and prison the state community corrections system manages another 48,457 people on probation and 15,383 inmates who are on parole.
+It costs KY $14,603 to care for each inmate per year.
+Based on one hundred thousand residents, KY has a property crime rate of 2,190, a violent crime rate of 232 and an incarceration rate of 518.

 |Prison Name||Prison Type|